arbaz52/react-selective-context-consumer/README.md

 Only re-render if the selected values from the context update/change not when the context value changes.

+> Be sure to wrap the component which is using this library's component with React.memo.

 # Example

 [Gist: Using the library](https://gist.github.com/arbaz52/db6910d3e80bc4cfc365298bc996924e)